 Bad excuses for lying

-There is a clear trend of lying or secret-keeping being considered acceptable where it is anything but, especially in fiction.
-The purpose of this article is to call attention to this trend and to make the reader more conscious of this issue, so that they will not, acting on social indoctrination, tell lies or glorify the telling of lies.
+There is a clear trend of lying or secret-keeping being considered acceptable when it is anything but, especially in fiction.
+The purpose of this article is to call attention to this trend and to make the reader more conscious of the issue, so that they will not, acting on social indoctrination, tell lies or glorify the telling of lies.

 In Shadow Children and The Reckoners, heroes keep secrets about their operations from each other and justify it with "what if one of us gets captured".
 Do writers understand fault tolerance?
 Any time an operation goes badly, one of your agents might need to fill a role you didn't expect, so you can't predict what information they'll need.
 Such a situation is vastly more likely than someone being captured (it's even stated in The Reckoners that most Reckoners are killed in action and not captured) and divulging true information.
 Also, if someone does get captured, they are *going* to have sensitive information to divulge - you can't possibly limit their information so much that they can't cause serious damage to your organization, while still giving them enough for them to be a useful agent.

 In Mistborn, the "what if you get captured" excuse is used to justify not telling the protagonist about some of the rules of the magic system.
 As if the Lord Ruler doesn't already know them 🤦